tikv/minitrace-rust/README.md

 ### Asynchronous Example

-To trace asynchronous code, we should transmit `Scope` from one thread to another thread.
+To trace asynchronous codes, we usually transmit `Scope` from one thread to another thread.

-The transmitted `Scope` is of one of the following type:
+The transmitted `Scope` is of one of the following types:

 - Clone from an existing `Scope`, will trace the same task as the origin `Scope`
 - Create via `merge_local_scopes`, will trace a new task related to the origin task